-Audit Cycle I, and during each three-year period thereafter, the agency ensured each facility operated by the agency, or by a private organization on behalf of the agency, was and is audited at least once.
-The public website lists a hyperlink to access the final report.
+each facility operated by the agency, or by a private organization on behalf of the agency, was and is audited at least once.
+The public website lists a process to obtain the audit reports.

 A final analysis of the evidence indicates the agency is in substantial compliance with this provision.